Kirk Ferentz: Iowa football racial bias

 Chris Doyle was placed on administrative leave and later terminated, receiving 15 months' salary (approximately $556,000).
 After a review with athletic director Gary Barta, Kirk's son Brian Ferentz continued his role for Iowa football without suspension, leave, or fine.
 In the summer of 2020, Ferentz created a diversity committee, made up of former players.
 During the 2021 season, chair of the committee David Porter recommended Ferentz retire and Iowa hire a new football coach.
 Ferentz dissolved the committee in January 2022 with plans to restructure, stating he was considering what a new committee might look like.
 When asked about Porter's recommendation, Ferentz stated "I read it and that's his opinion.
 There's not much to react to other than I have a different opinion.
 My intention is like long-term and big picture, not short-term.
 Everyone is allowed to have an opinion."
 Ferentz ended up permanently dissolving the committee, instead working with University DEI staff.

-In October of 2020, eight Black former Iowa football players filed a federal discrimination lawsuit against the University, seeking $20 million in compensation and for athletics director Barta, head coach Kirk Ferentz, and assistant coach Brian Ferentz to be fired over what they allege was intentional racial discrimination during their time at Iowa.
+In October 2020, eight Black former Iowa football players filed a federal discrimination lawsuit against the university, seeking $20 million in compensation and for athletics director Barta, head coach Kirk Ferentz, and assistant coach Brian Ferentz to be fired over what they allege was intentional racial discrimination during their time at Iowa.
 Players included running back Akrum Wadley.
 In March 2023, a settlement between the plaintiffs for 12 former players and the attorneys for the University of Iowa was reached.
 Per the agreement, the state Board of Regents would pay $4,175,000 to the former players, in addition to court costs.
 Approximately $2 million of the settlement money was paid by Iowa taxpayers.
 Head coach Kirk Ferentz, offensive coordinator Brian Ferentz, athletic director Gary Barta and former football strength coach Chris Doyle were dismissed as defendants with prejudice.
 Ferentz released a statement saying he was "greatly disappointed" that the lawyers representing Iowa settled the case.
 "These discussions took place entirely without the knowledge or consent of the coaches who were named in the lawsuit," Ferentz said on March 6, 2023.
 "In fact, the parties initially named disagree with the decision to settle, fully believing the case would have been dismissed with prejudice before trial."